How to Implement AI Agents

 Add Daily Reports

-Once you've worked with your first AI employee a few times, add the daily report system.
+Once you've worked with your first AI agent a few times, add the daily report system.

 At the end of each session, say "write a daily report of what you did today."
 At the start of the next session, say "read yesterday's daily report."
 That's all it takes to have continuity between sessions.